 Products are available to buy from the onsite shop and from the Brandon charity shops.
 They also attend craft fairs in and around Bristol.
 For more information, please visit the Fired Up Ceramics website.

 Fired Up Ceramics

-We run two cafes in the Bristol/South Gloucestershire area; Barn Café at Grimsbury Farm in Kingswood, and the Vassall Centre Café in Fishponds.
+We run two cafes in the Bristol/South Gloucestershire area; Barn Café and The Hatch at Grimsbury Farm in Kingswood.

 The cafes provide opportunities for vocational training and paid employment.
 The aim is to help people transition into the workplace, and gain transferable life and social skills.
 They make and sell delicious freshly prepared food and tasty cakes.